-Prerequisite: Aviation Maintenance Technology 101G, 101H, 102G, 102H, 120,121A, each with a grade of "C" or better, or equivalent.
+Prerequisite: Aviation Maintenance Technology 101G, 101H, 102G, 102H, 120, and 121A, each with a grade of "C" or better, or equivalent.

-Advisory: English 48, English 49 and Mathematics 34A, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5, W5 and M20.
-Students learn about the design, installation, and operation of both direct and alternating powerplant electrical current systems.
-Topics include lead acid and nickel cadmium batteries, wiring, control circuits, switches, indicators, electrical power generation and control, circuit protection devices, and other electrical systems likely encountered by an aircraft maintenance technician.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5; Mathematics 34A with a grade of "C" or better, or equivalent or Assessment Skill Level M20.

+This course is a study of the design, installation, and operation of both direct and alternating powerplant electrical current systems.
+Topics include lead acid and nickel cadmium batteries; wiring; control circuits; switches; indicators; electrical power generation and control; circuit protection devices; and other electrical systems likely encountered by an aircraft maintenance technician.
 This course is intended for students majoring in Aviation Maintenance Technology or those seeking a Federal Aviation Administration (FAA) Mechanics Certificate with Powerplant rating.
 (FT) AA/AS; CSU.